-Plot summary from Goodreads: It is World War II, and while the RAF struggles to keep the Luftwaffe at bay, Britain faces an even more sinister threat from “the enemy within”—Nazis posing as ordinary citizens.
+World War II is raging, and while the RAF struggles to keep the Luftwaffe at bay, Britain faces a sinister threat from “the enemy within”—Nazis posing as ordinary citizens.

-With pressure mounting, the intelligence service appoints two unlikely spies, Tommy and Tuppence Beresford.
+With pressure mounting, the intelligence service appoints two improbable spies, Tommy and Tuppence Beresford.
 Their mission: to seek out a man and a woman from among the colorful guests at Sans Souci, a seaside hotel.
-But this assignment is no stroll along the promenade—N and M have just murdered Britain’s finest agent and no one at all can be trusted. . .
+But this assignment is far from an easy stroll along the promenade—N and M have just murdered Britain’s finest agent and no one can be trusted...

 This is the year that I will finish reading Agatha Christie, and what that means is that I have just a few left, and the ones that are left are not her best work.
 I long ago read And Then There Were None, along with all of the rest of the Poirot mysteries.
 I’ve finished Superintendent Battle and Colonel Race, and most of Marple (although I am saving Sleeping Murder for the end, because I’ve heard that it doesn’t suck).